13wejay/infras-webgis/README.md

-# Infrastructure WebGIS (Excel -> Map)
+# Infrastructure WebGIS

-A lightweight, static WebGIS for infrastructure asset management.
+A lightweight WebGIS for infrastructure asset management.
 Load an Excel/CSV file directly in the browser, map columns, filter by type/location/cost, and visualize projects on an interactive map with clustering and a synchronized data table.

 ## Features
 - Excel/CSV import (SheetJS)